 A New Development in Board Certification for MD’s and DO’s in Integrative Medicine

 The ABPS has published the eligibility requirements for the ABoIM, which will involve a fellowship level of training as a prerequisite for board certification.
 However, until 12/1/16, physicians who can demonstrate experience in integrative medicine (CME and/or practice experience) may be eligible for a fellowship waiver.
 Active Diplomates of the ABIHM will be awarded 200 points out of a necessary 500 points to be able to sit for the ABoIM exam without a fellowship.
-For ABIHM Diplomates who do not wish to undergo ABPS certification, the ABIHM intends to continue to offer its maintenance of certification process into the foreseeable future.
+For ABIHM Diplomates who do not wish to undergo ABPS certification, the ABIHM intends to continue to offer its maintenance of certification process into the foreseeable future under our new organization, the Academy of Integrative Health & Medicine (AIHM).
 For more information about the ABoIM where ABIHM is concerned, please see this link.
 We highly recommend that physicians who are interested in the ABoIM process review the information found directly on the ABPS website, and that specific questions regarding the ABoIM certification process be directed to the ABoIM.